Secure Sparse Matrix Multiplications and their Applications to Privacy-Preserving Machine Learning: Introduction

 \paragraph{Notations} Let $\nnz(x)$ (resp. $\nnz(X)$) refer to the number of non-zero values in a vector $x$ (resp. matrix $X$).
-Let $\share{a}$ refer to a share of a secret-shared value $a$.
-In our algorithms, any operation involving secret-shared values corresponds to a secure variant; e.g., $\share{a}+\share{b}$ is the secure addition of $a$ and $b$ and $\osort{l}$ is the oblivious sort of $l$.
+Let $\share{a}$ refer to a share of a secret value $a$.
+In our algorithms, any operation involving shared values corresponds to a secure variant; e.g., $\share{a}+\share{b}$ is the secure addition of $a$ and $b$ and $\osort{l}$ is the oblivious sort of $l$.
 Secure algorithms are executed jointly by all shareholders.